 Large fish might contain more concentration of harmful components like mercury.
 It is better to restrict your cat’s diet to small fish and tried and tested pet food.

 Grains are not a part of a cat’s dietary habits.
 Although not specifically harmful, a regular intake of grains might lead to obesity.
-It is best to avoid them.
+It is best to avoid them in large quantities.

 A wheat based meal is high in gluten content.
 It sticks to the teeth and might cause deposition of tartar.
 It is also not good for digestive health.

 No one likes to have same food every day.

 Your Maine Coon is no exception to this.
 Maintain variety in your cat’s diet.

 A set menu for a week is one way to do it.

 Include a diet of meat, supplements, cat food, a meal of wet food twice every week etc.

 Also, since Maine Coons are tolerant to almost all kind of food, give them normal home food once in a while.
 Do not forget to indulge them in some treats occasionally.